nlia656/Music-Player/README.md

 # Music-Player

 Web music player project.
-Aims to be able to play and playlist uploaded music as well as play tracks simulataneously to simular rounds and canons.
+Upload mp3 files alongside a thumbnail and song name, into a playlist format.

+## Future goals

+Integrate a database to store music.